Samseppiol/infra/Docker/dockerCommands/README.md

 #### Docker Kill
 * docker kill "CONTAINER_ID" (sends a SIGKILL message to the running process in the container, informing it to stop immediately)

+#### Docker Exec
+* Docker run redis
+* Docker exec -it "CONTAINER_ID" redis-cli (Used to run a command within an existing, running container, the key is the 'it' flag, without it, it won't work)

+#### -it
+* The -it command is actually two separate commands that can also be written as -i -t.
+The I stands for STDIN, standard input - whatever I type in, and the -t stands for standard out, basically return from STDOUT.